archivesunleashed/docker-aut/coursework/lessonplan.md

 # Next Steps

 Let's try setting it up on your own servers, or in a real production environment.
 We'll be around to lend hands on help.

+# Acknowledgements and Final Notes

+This build also includes the [warcbase resources](https://github.com/lintool/warcbase-resources) repository, which contains NER libraries as well as sample data from the University of Toronto (located in `/home/vagrant/project/warcbase-resources/Sample-Data/`).

+The ARC and WARC file are drawn from the [Canadian Political Parties & Political Interest Groups Archive-It Collection](https://archive-it.org/collections/227), collected by the University of Toronto.
+We are grateful that they've provided this material to us.

+If you use their material, please cite it along the following lines:

+- University of Toronto Libraries, Canadian Political Parties and Interest Groups, Archive-It Collection 227, Canadian Action Party, http://wayback.archive-it.org/227/20051004191340/http://canadianactionparty.ca/Default2.asp

+You can find more information about this collection at [WebArchives.ca](http://webarchives.ca/).

+This research has been supported by the Social Sciences and Humanities Research Council with Insight Grant 435-2015-0011.
+Additional funding for student labour on this project comes from an Ontario Ministry of Research and Innovation Early Researcher Award.